Pillar guide · updated June 2026

 Does booking a Casa lock me out of other restaurants?

 Almost never.
-The all-inclusive package covers all restaurants and bars outside Fuego (surcharge for non-Fuego guests), Casa Fuego Rooftop (Fuego-only), and HA' and Teatro del Río (which carry extra fees for all guests regardless of Casa).
+The all-inclusive package covers all restaurants and bars outside Fuego (surcharge for non-Fuego guests), Casa Fuego Rooftop (Fuego-only), and HA' (which carries an extra fee for all guests regardless of Casa).

 Can Casa assignment change at check-in?